Rail transport in Azerbaijan

-Azerbaijan's location and infrastructure have contributed to the vibrant transport sector of the country.
 Railways take up 16.7% of Azerbaijan's freight traffic flows.
-Throughout 2005–2009, a massive railway modernisation programme was initiated.
+Throughout 2005–2009, a massive railway modernization program was initiated.
 Expansions costing $795 million were announced in 2012 to respond to the growing demand for rail transport in the country.

-Also Stadler Rail and local partner International Railway Distribution LLC announced the formation of a 51:49 joint venture on July 17, 2014.
+Stadler Rail and local partner International Railway Distribution LLC announced the formation of a 51:49 joint venture on July 17, 2014.